how important is this?

-You pay the cost: more pressure, more stress, more expectations.
+Individuals like you gladly pay the cost: more pressure, more expectations, more challenge, more fulfilment.
 You love your work but you wish you could enjoy it more.
 You have responsibility, people count on you, but sometimes there’s no space to solve problems creatively.

 Otto Loewi sits bolt upright in his bed around 2am the night before Easter Sunday.
 It was a dream that would revolutionise neuroscience.
 Grabbing a pen and paper he started scratching in the dark, his hands shaking.
 He wrote everything he could remember about the dream.
 Exhausted, he fell back to sleep.